SebastiaanDenHertog/J.A.R.V.I.S/README.md

 in the mlpackchange cmakefile.txt to file(READ ${CMAKE_SOURCE_DIR}/src/mlpack/config.hpp CONFIG_CONTENTS) -> file(READ ${CMAKE_CURRENT_SOURCE_DIR}/src/mlpack/config.hpp CONFIG_CONTENTS)

+for debug mode add -DDEBUG_MODE=ON to the build_project cmake

 Building the Project change this in the build_project file you use

 You can specify the target architecture, build component, and operating system when running CMake: